lefloh/jax-rs-performance/README.md

 ## Results

 The tests were performed with Java 1.8.0_45, Wildfly 8.2.0.Final including RESTeasy 3.0.10.Final.
-Every test was run with 5 Threads and repeated 500000 times.
-JBoss was restarted after every test.
+Every test was executed with 5 Threads and repeated 500000 times.
+Wildfly was restarted after every test.

 | Test                      | Avg | Min | Max | Requests/Second |
 | ------------------------- | --: | --: | --: | --------------: |